 Please see the recipe card for the exact quantities.

-In a medium saucepan bring the heavy cream to a boil.
-As the cream heats, place the chocolate chips into a large heat-resistant bowl.
+In a medium saucepan bring the heavy cream to a boil over medium heat.
+Place the chocolate chips into a large heat-resistant bowl as the cream heats.

-In a large 2-quart pan, heat the whole milk to a simmer.
-Carefully, add the chocolate and cream ganache to the heated milk.
+In a large 2-quart pan, heat the whole milk over medium-low heat to a simmer.
+Carefully, add the chocolate ganache (melted chocolate and cream) to the heated milk.

 Whisk the chocolate ganache and milk until it is smooth and stir in the vanilla extract.
 Cook for 5 minutes, whisking occasionally.